Smoothed one-core and core--multi-shell regular black holes: Abstract

 \section{Abstract}

-We discuss the generic properties of any general mass distribution $\mathcal{D}(r,\theta)$ depending on one parameter $\theta$ and endowed with spherical symmetry.
-We show (a) that the de Sitter behavior of spacetime at the origin is generic and depends only on $\mathcal{D}(0,\theta)$, (b) that, due to the character of the cumulative distribution of $\mathcal{D}(r,\theta)$, the geometry may posses up to two horizons depending solely on the value of the total mass $M$, and (c) that no scalar invariant nor a thermodynamic entity diverges.
+We discuss the generic properties of a general, smoothly varying, spherically symmetric mass distribution $\mathcal{D}(r,\theta)$, with no cosmological term ($\theta$ is a length scale parameter).
+Observing these constraints, we show that (a) the de Sitter behavior of spacetime at the origin is generic and depends only on $\mathcal{D}(0,\theta)$, (b) the geometry may posses up to $2(k+1)$ horizons depending solely on the total mass $M$ if the cumulative distribution of $\mathcal{D}(r,\theta)$ has $2k+1$ inflection points, and (c) no scalar invariant nor a thermodynamic entity diverges.
 We define new two-parameter mathematical distributions mimicking Gaussian and step-like functions and reduce to the Dirac distribution in the limit of vanishing parameter $\theta$.
 We use these distributions to derive in closed forms asymptotically flat, spherically symmetric, solutions that describe and model a variety of physical and geometric entities ranging from noncommutative black holes, quantum-corrected black holes to stars and dark matter halos for various scaling values of $\theta$.
-We show that the linear mass density $\pi c^2/G$ is an upper limit for regular-black-hole formation.
+We show that the mass-to-radius ratio $\pi c^2/G$ is an upper limit for regular-black-hole formation.
+Core--multi-shell and multi-shell regular black holes are also derived.